RivettiLuciano/SlicerT1_ECVMapping/README.md

  # Tutorial

 You can watch the [tutorial video](https://github.com/RivettiLuciano/SlicerT1_ECVMapping/blob/master/Screen%20shots/Mappings.png) in order to see how to use this module.
-Try to follow the tutorial steps in your computer downloading the [Sample Data](https://github.com/RivettiLuciano/SlicerT1_ECVMapping/releases/download/v1.0/Sample1.zip).
+Try to follow the tutorial steps downloading the [Sample Data](https://github.com/RivettiLuciano/SlicerT1_ECVMapping/releases/download/v1.0/Sample1.zip).

 # Screen Shots